Himanta rolls out financial aid scheme to help Assam youths set up business

 Under the programme, financial aid will be given to two lakh youths for creating a robust entrepreneurial ecosystem, he added.

-Speaking on the occasion, Sarma said, “The scheme has been designed to create self-employment avenues to enable the youths to fuel development of the state.
+Speaking on the occasion on Saturday, Sarma said, “The scheme has been designed to create self-employment avenues to enable the youths to fuel development of the state.
 It has the potential to strengthen rural economy.”
 He said that the unemployed degree holders in the fields of engineering, medicine, agriculture, animal husbandry and fishery will be kept in the first category and will be given Rs 5 lakh.

 “On the other hand, unemployed postgraduates, general graduates, ITI, polytechnic passouts will be kept in the second category for government assistance of Rs 2 lakh,” Sarma said.